jmahler/jmahler.github.io/_posts/2014-02-22-interview_questions.md

   - A good manager could lead even without positional authority.
   - Poor managers tend to fear any loss of control or authority.

-1. Suppose you have a project that has been in development for over a year and it looks like it could take another six months or more to get something working.
-And recently an alternative solution became available which was better in every respect and could be put in to operation in less than a week.
-But this new solution requires a one time fee of $10k for use in a commercial project.
-Would you continue development on the old project or switch to the new one?

-  sunk costs - The decision should be based upon its value in todays market.
-Investment costs should not be part of the decision.
+1. A project in development has two alternatives: A and B.
+Alternative A has been in development for several months and is having lots of problems.
+And it has been decided by the managers that B is a poor alternative.
+An employee on the project has some free time and decides to try alternative B to see if it is as bad as they say it is.
+Surprisingly, alternative B is vastly superior to alternative A in every respect.
+He presents his results at the next weekly meeting and argues that all development on A should cease in favor of B.<br>
+How do you respond to this?

+  A manager with a big ego and control issues will see this attack upon their authority.
+And they will likely punish the employee.

+  A good manager will thank the employee and switch development to B.

 1. Your company uses Linux and other open source software.
 What does it contribute back to the community?